FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ### Renewal of Credentials

-Where a provisioning method is expected to create credentials which do not expire, the specification SHOULD state this explicitly.
+Where a provisioning method is expected to create credentials that do not expire, the specification SHOULD state this explicitly.

 Where credentials expire, it is RECOMMENDED that specifications